 This page chronicles the construction of PLU’s low-cost standing lightboard, which will be widely available for campus use.
 Photos, guidelines, failures and budget expenditures will be added as construction progresses.
-Check back on this page for updates!

 The board is clear Plexiglass acrylic sheeting.
 The standard size is 36”x72”, but can be cut down, especially if there is a local plastic company you can purchase from.
 The glass should be at least .22 inches thick, to cut down on the amount of vibration that moves the glass when it’s written on.